 Come, let us walk the SOPA path together.
 Everyone can contribute to establish a responsible attitude towards alcohol consumption in society.
-The following pages present ways of doing this.
+The following pages present ways of doing so.

 Head of the SOPA Project – Together for a responsible attitude towards alcohol consumption, Tadeja Hočevar

-The Slovene Ministry of Health supports the project
+The SOPA project was supported by the Slovene Ministry of Health

 Harmful alcohol consumption is one of the main preventable factors of chronic diseases, injuries, accidents, violence, murders and suicides.
 Worldwide, alcohol consumption is one of the most common causes of morbidity, reduced ability, disability and mortality.
 In Slovenia, 40% of surveyed children (15-year-olds) said they first drank alcohol before they were 13, half of adolescents were drunk at least twice before turning 17.
 Therefore, it is not surprising that 43% of adult Slovenes (aged 25 to 64) drink alcohol in a highly dangerous way.
 The consequences for the common health and well-being as well as financial damage are severe.
 Harmful alcohol consumption costs the Slovene healthcare system 153 million euros annually on average.